Term Project, Fall 2012

 • References go on the final slide, after the summary & conclusion.

-You must submit your final presentation slides in PDF format by noon on the day of your presentation.
-All the slides will be loaded onto the instructor’s computer before the presentation – you will not be allowed to connect your own computer to the projector!
+You must submit your final presentation slides in PDF format by 2pm on the day of your presentation.
+All the slides will be loaded onto the instructor’s computer before the presentation – you will not be able to connect your own computer to the projector!

 Presentation Critiques